The Canadian Butter Tart Challenge

-As of writing, Bonisteel’s article has generated 266 comments, with some readers reminiscing about where they had their first Canadian butter tarts while others argue about whether or not the recipe can be compared to pecan tassies, shoofly pie, sugar pie, chess pie …
+Bonisteel’s article generated a cascade of comments, with some readers reminiscing about where they had their first Canadian butter tarts while others argued about whether or not the recipe can be compared to pecan tassies, shoofly pie, sugar pie, chess pie …

 To up the Canadian content, here’s a visual recipe from Canadian Living Magazine that incorporates maple syrup.
 Fill the tarts and bake.

 Thank you Mrs. Malcolm Macleod for decades of gooey goodness.

 Header: Luke Peterson